5v1988/kanstructor/README.md

   value: Schedule doctor appointment
 ```

-As you can see from the above-illustrated example, the value for the key `firstItem` is set-up and the same value is accessed in two different places later as below.
+As you can see from this example, the value for the key `firstItem` is set-up once and it can be accessed anywhere else later with `text`(or `value`) later as shown below.

 ```yaml
 - name: Verify if the first item deleted